DynamiteDan/wordbomb-cheat/README.md

 This project has been reignited to update the code, create a cleaner ui, and compile it into a single .exe

 I currently expect this to take a maximum of 2-3 days since the code is relatively short and optimizations are relatively simple.

-This software bundles Tesseract OCR, licensed under the Apache License 2.0.
-Copyright © Google and contributors